When the Same Thing Keeps Happening

 Following What Emerges

-When life shifts, it is a threshold.
+When life shifts, you are at a threshold.
 Not a return to what was, but a shift toward what life is asking of you.

 Individual Counselling